mattdube/stl-rug_lime/README.md

 # SLRUG_Lime
 slides and code for January 2019 St. Louis R User Group Lime Presentation

+# Code Notes
+scripts are numbered; run in order.
+If you don't care about the model training or data loading, and you download all directories, you can start with script 01_demo_prep.R

 # Agenda
 * Introduction
 * Local vs Global Interpretation